quanticsoul4772/obsidian-mcp/README.md

 # Obsidian MCP Server

-A Model Context Protocol (MCP) server that provides Claude AI with direct access to Obsidian vaults.
+A Model Context Protocol (MCP) server that provides AI assistants with direct access to Obsidian vaults.

 ## Overview

-This server enables Claude to read, write, search, and analyze Obsidian markdown notes with error handling and memory optimization.
+This server enables AI assistants to read, write, search, and analyze Obsidian markdown notes with error handling and memory optimization.

 ## Key Features